 - In a large bowl, whisk flour, sugar, salt and baking soda together, then stir in beaten eggs, sour cream and vanilla extract.
 Add the warm (but not hot) butter and water mixture and stir gently to combine until there are no lumps remaining.
 Transfer cupcake batter to a measuring cup with a pour spout (you will need to work in batches unless you happen to have a large measuring cup that can hold all of the batter).

 - Line two 1 dozen cupcake pans with paper liners and fill each liner 2/3 full with the cupcake batter.
-Bake in the center of the oven (I usually bake each pan on a separate rack and then I like to switch them after 20 minutes of baking).
+Bake in the center of the oven (I usually bake each pan on a separate rack and then I like to switch them halfway through baking).
 Bake until the cupcakes are golden on top and a toothpick inserted in the center comes out clean.

 - While the vanilla cupcakes are baking, chop the strawberries into small chunks and combine them with the strawberry glaze.
 If there seems to be too much glaze you can add the last 1/4 cup of diced strawberries and vise versa with the glaze.

 - Remove the vanilla cupcakes from the oven and allow them to cool.
 Make the cream cheese frosting according to the Cream Cheese Frosting directions.
 Mix in a few drops of red food coloring (optional) until you get your desired color, then place the frosting into a piping bag with the frosting tip of your choice.